Advertiser Disclosure

 Kihei and Wailea

 Enjoy the sunshine and numerous 5-star resorts in this area of Maui.
-There are many casual restaurants in Kihei, as well as close access to one of the best beaches on the island: Makena Beach.
+There are many casual restaurants in Kihei, as well as close access to one of the best beaches on the island, Makena Beach.

-Kihei and Wailea are probably the busiest area of Maui, centrally located and close to shopping and restaurants.
+Kihei and Wailea are probably the busiest areas of Maui, centrally located and close to shopping and restaurants.
 Maui is not known as a budget destination, but this area of Maui is particularly expensive.

 Where to stay: